-Please come into reception with proof of your address and ask to register.
+Please come into reception with proof ID (e.g. Passport or Driving Licence) and ask to register.
 You will need to complete a registration form and a health questionnaire.
 Once registered your medical records will be sent to us by Primary Care Support England (PCSE).

 Anyone living within the practice boundary is welcome to register with us.
-Our current practice boundary can be found by clicking on the image opposite.
-You can register with the Stennack Surgery if you live within the red line.
+Our current practice boundary can be found by clicking the link below.
+You can register with the Stennack Surgery if you live within the shaded purple area.

 Out of Area Scheme (Living Outside the Practice Boundary)